 - 3. When a transfer as described above has been initiated, all relevant information about the transfer, including the identity of the holder and the wallet addresses of the holder and the potential recipient, is sent from the Company to the Transfer Agent through the API connections.
 The Transfer Agent's Securitize DS Standard protocol checks the unique identification number assigned to both the sender's and the receiver's wallet addresses, which was assigned as part of the whitelisting process.
 If either the sender or the receiver do not have a whitelisted identification number, the transfer will not be permitted by the protocol.
 In addition, the Securitize DS Standard protocol checks the transfer restrictions encoded on the holder's Common Stock Tokens to ensure that the proposed transfer does not violate any of the transfer restrictions. - 4.
 When the Transfer Agent's validation process is complete, and the Securitize DS Standard protocol has approved the transfer, the transfer of the Common Stock Token will be permitted.
 Simultaneous with the transfer of the Common Stock Token, the Transfer Agent will record a transfer of the Class A common stock in the book-entry stock records of the Company. - 5.
 The Transfer Agent performs a reconciliation process between its book-entry records of the Company's Class A common stock and the movement of the Common Stock Tokens on their blockchain on a daily basis.
 The reconciliation process consists of the Transfer Agent's compliance officer reviewing, at close of business, the book entry records of Exodus against the daily record of movements of the Common Stock Tokens on their blockchain network.
 The compliance officer will also communicate with the Transfer Agent's customer service team so as to be informed of any pending or open transactions, or any disputes that have been raised in regard to Exodus's book entry records.
-In addition to the compliance officer's review, an automated review is also performed every 72 hours that compares the book entry records of Exodus against the runsfer Agent book entry records of Exodus against the runsfer Agent bas standard internal procedures to identify and resolve any discrepancies it identifies during the reconciliation process.
-If a discrepancy, the compliance officer will notify the general counsel of the Transfer Agent and the general counsel will review the discrepancy in conunction with Exodus.
+In addition to the compliance officer's review, an automated review is also performed every 72 hours that compares the book entry records of Exodus against the number of Common Stock Tokens that have been provided to Exodus Class A common stockholders.
+The Transfer Agent has standard internal procedures to identify and resolve any discrepancies it identifies during the reconciliation process.
+If a discrepancy is identified, and the compliance officer cannot determine the origin of, and a resolution to, the discrepancy, the compliance officer will notify the general counsel of the Transfer Agent and the general counsel will review the discrepancy in conunction with Exodus.